Ab0213ab/Ab0213ab/README.md

 <h1>Ab0213ab Main Repository</h1>
 <h2>Hi there.
-My name is Andrew Schaefer and I am pursuing a B.S. in Software Development at <a href="https://www.bellevue.edu/?ab=b" target="_blank">Bellevue University</a>.</h2>
+My name is Andrew Schaefer and I am a recent B.S. in Software Development graduate from <a href="https://www.bellevue.edu/?ab=b" target="_blank">Bellevue University</a>.</h2>

-<h3>I am using GitHub as a space to save assignments and other programs of which I am proud, and to track my progression as I learn
+<h3>I am using GitHub as a space to save assignments and projects of which I am proud, and to track my progression as I learn
 new development techniques.

  <hr>